 Simon has also won five United Press International Awards and four Associated Press Awards.
 He has won three Washington-Baltimore Newspaper Guild Awards and a Maryland-Delaware-District of Columbia Press Association Award, and he is a three-time winner of the Society of Professional Journalists' Maryland chapter's award.

 He is a two-time winner of the Washington Monthly Journalism Award for political reporting.

 When he won second place in the Ernie Pyle Memorial Award competition, the judges cited his "extraordinary ability to capture the story in terms of ordinary people."

 In 1995, Simon won first-place awards from the Society of Professional Journalists and the Chesapeake Associated Press.

 He joined Bloomberg News in January 2006 as its first chief political correspondent and then went to Politico to become its chief political columnist.

-Simon was born in Chicago, and has a B.A. degree in English from the University of Illinois at Champaign-Urbana.
-He has also worked for the Waukegan (Ill.)
-News-Sun and the City News Bureau of Chicago.
+Simon was born in Chicago and has a bachelor's degree in English from the University of Illinois at Champaign-Urbana.
+He has also worked for the Waukegan News-Sun and the City News Bureau of Chicago.

 Simon has covered every presidential campaign and nominating convention since 1976 and has interviewed every president from Jimmy Carter to Barack Obama.

 In 1999, Simon was inducted into the Chicago Journalism Hall of Fame, whose members include Carl Sandburg, Ben Hecht, Ring Lardner and Mike Royko.